Sandin-M/Perfect-Pitch/README.md

 ## Acknowledgement

-  Special Thanks to my teacher Christian Moller who put me through some of the logics
+  Special Thanks to my teacher Christian Moller with whom I have constructed the logic and written the Javascript code Special Thanks to Funbi Yusuf for writing the README.md

 ## Credits